karannewatia/Mycelium/onion-routing/README.md

 - Input `IP:PORT` of nodes (including destination) sequentially.
 You should be able to see the path established successfully after you input all `IPs`.
-- Input `1` to start sending message, and then input id of your established path (it should be 0 if you only established one path).
+- Input `1` to start sending message, and then input id of your established path (it is `0` if you only established one path).
 - Choose the size of the message you want to send (in MB).
+We tested with 4.3 MB based on the ciphertext size.

+#### Now, steps to benchmark the costs on each node:
 - `Ctrl+C` to exit the program.
 - To benchmark the costs from the generated `out.txt` file, run `python benchmark.py [node_type]` on each node, where node_type is `src` if the node is the original source of the message, `dst` if the node is the final destination for the message, and `hop` otherwise.
+- Note that the costs depend on whether the node was the sender, destination, or an intermediate hop.
+  Additionally, the costs for the intermediate hops are also different.
+For example, the first hop has to do more work for telescoping than the other hops.

   The costs we got are in `Mycelium/onion_routing_costs.xlsx`.